raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/install-opencv.md

 ---

 ## OpenCV
-[OpenCV](https://opencv.org) is a very extensive and incredibly powerful library for (real-time) computer vision, including object detection, motion tracking, and camera calibration.
+[OpenCV](https://opencv.org){:target="_blank"} is a very extensive and incredibly powerful library for (real-time) computer vision, including object detection, motion tracking, and camera calibration.

 Installing OpenCV used to be a very complicated and long process, especially on older models.
-Luckily it is now relatively easy to [install OpenCV with pip](https://pypi.org/project/opencv-python).
-For more background information, see the article [here](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/) by Adrian Rosebrock.
+Luckily it is now relatively easy to [install OpenCV with pip](https://pypi.org/project/opencv-python){:target="_blank"}.
+For more background information, see [the article](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/){:target="_blank"} by Adrian Rosebrock.

 ## Install pip
 Pip is the main package manager for python that we will also use to install OpenCV.
-Pip should already be installed on your system (see [here](https://pip.pypa.io/en/stable/installing/)), but if it's not, we can install it with wget.
+Pip should already be installed on your system (see [here](https://pip.pypa.io/en/stable/installing/){:target="_blank"}), but if it's not, we can install it with wget.
 Open a Terminal window and enter:

 ```
 wget https://bootstrap.pypa.io/get-pip.py